joshuaguinness/Natural-Language-to-iCal/README.md

 The system first parses the input and displays recognized fields in a user friendly, non-iCalendar format on the page in real time.
 Pressing Enter then generates an .ics event file, which can be imported into almost any calendar application.

 ### How to Run
-To access the demonstration page, download the contents of the `code` directory then open `index.html` in a web browser.
-There are two ways to use the demo page:
+The language processor is implemented in JavaScript and we have prepared a demonstration webpage.
+It can be accessed by downloading the contents of the `code` directory then opening `index.html` in a web browser.
+There are two ways to use the demo:

 1. Enter event information directly into the textbox on the web page, then select to Download or Preview the resulting iCalendar file.
 2. Send the input string as a URL parameter to immediately generate the output file with no additional interaction: